 Learn more about some of the TDRA's Studies!

 Dementia Clinical Research Database:

 The Dementia Clinical Research Database is the TDRA’s foundational project; it uses a standardized test of cognition developed by TDRA scientists, and captures a variety of clinical data from consenting patients.
 Cognitive tests and clinical data are used by neurologists to help support a diagnosis, but these data are also very interesting and useful to researchers.
 Collecting the same information on a population of people with different types of dementia reveals important clues about what makes them different.
 Having this detailed description will also help researchers make more informed decisions about which trials would be a good fit, and to better track outcomes.

-How can we better diagnose different neurodegenerative diseases?
+How can we diagnose different neurodegenerative diseases earlier and more effectively?

 - Parkinson’s disease

 - Amyotrophic lateral sclerosis (ALS or Lou Gehrig’s disease)

 - Cerebrovascular disease +/- cognitive impairment (typically resulting from stroke)